Correlation measures of a quantum state and information characteristics of a quantum channel: Preliminaries and basic notation

-If $\omega$ is a state of an infinite-dimensional tripartite quantum system $ABC$ then the r.h.s. of (\ref{CMI-e1}) and of the above two representations may contain the uncertainty $\infty-\infty$.
-In this case one can define the QCMI by one of the following expressions (that are equivalent and coincide with the above formulae for any state $\omega$ at which these formulae are well defined)
+If $\omega$ is a state of an infinite-dimensional tripartite quantum system $ABC$ then the right hand sides of (\ref{CMI-e1}) and of the above two representations may contain the uncertainty $"\infty-\infty"$.
+In this case one can define the QCMI by one of the following expressions

 where the suprema are taken over the sets of all finite rank projectors in $\B(\H_A)$ and in $\B(\H_B)$ correspondingly and it is assumed that $I(X\!:\!Y)_{\sigma}=[\Tr \sigma]I(X\!:\!Y)_{\sigma/\Tr\sigma}$ for any nonzero $\sigma$ in $\T_+(\H_{XY})$.